1. Explanation of Terms

 • Your immunization record

-When you arrive at the airport in Canada, you will speak with a Canada Border Services Agency (CBSA) officer.
-Even though your study permit application received initial approval from the visa office, this officer makes the final decision to allow you to enter Canada.
+When you arrive at the airport in Canada, you will speak with a Canada Border Services Agency (CBSA) officer who will conduct an examination to ensure you still meet the eligibility criteria to enter Canada as an international student.

 Tell the officer that the purpose of your visit to Canada is to study.
 Show your documents and answer the officer’s questions clearly and simply.